davidtrestini/PNpedia/Quantities at future null infinity/Waveform/Circular orbits/Nonspinning/README.md

 ## Sources

-The phase was obtained:
+The phase (ignoring horizon fluxes) was obtained:
 * at 4.5PN in
     * (8) of [arXiv:2304.11185v4](https://arxiv.org/abs/2304.11185v4)

-The chirp was obtained:
+The chirp (ignoring horizon fluxes) was obtained:
 * at 4.5PN in
     * (6) of [arXiv:2304.11185v4](https://arxiv.org/abs/2304.11185v4)